‘Days Of Our Lives’ Spoilers: Sami Enlists Ben To Bring Will’s Memories Back, Recreate Murder Scene

 This all happened after Will had stopped by the apartment to help Ben and Abigail plan their wedding, as he was fulfilling the duty of best man for his former friend.
 Now it seems Will could be forced to relive the traumatic ordeal all over again when Sami makes Ben set up the familiar scene of Will’s death.
 Could this be the thing that will force Will to remember his former life?

-Tune in to Days of our Lives weekday afternoons on NBC to see how it all plays out.
+Tune in to Days of Our Lives weekday afternoons on NBC to see how it all plays out.

 [Featured Image by Vivien Killilea/Getty Images]